 Edit your photos

 Taking an impactful picture for your profile is the first step.
 The second step is to use photo editing software to make it ten folds better.

 Of course, photoshopping your way to a perfect photo is the most reliable and widely used method.
 If you know how to use the software, it should be your go-to software for retouching and editing your photo.

-Alternatively, there are some excellent and user-friendly tools, such as PFP Maker, Gimp, and Pixlr, that you can use to edit your photos in under 30 seconds!
+Alternatively, some excellent and user-friendly tools, such as PFP Maker, Gimp, and Pixlr, can be used to edit your photos in under 30 seconds!

 Ask someone to take your picture

 It is good to set up a tripod and take your picture.
 But, having someone else take your photo is a better option.

 Having your photo taken by someone else adds a perspective to the art.
 It’s a bonus to have someone who could tell you to tilt your head, slightly rotate your torso, or smile a little bit more.